Reckless Driving Accident Lawyer

 I’ve Been in an Accident and Suffered Injury.
 What Can I Do?

 If the accident was someone else’s fault due to reckless driving, you may be entitled to compensation for medical costs, lost wages, and other financial losses.
 But you may also be entitled to punitive damages, meaning a financial amount that exceeds actual damages meant to punish an egregiously bad act.
 In a number of cases, punitive damages could be awarded to those who suffer an accident and injury at the hands of another negligent driver.

 Punitive damages could apply if the driver of the other vehicle was grossly negligent, such as when operating a tractor trailer while under the influence, or driving a vehicle with demonstrable mechanical problems.
 Such damages can also apply if the driver was served too much alcohol by a bar or other establishment.

 Injured by a Reckless Driver?
-Contact Our Columbia Car Accident Lawyers
+Contact Our Accident Lawyers

 If you have been injured in a reckless driving accident, or have lost a loved one as the result of such an accident, you may be entitled to compensation for your injuries or your loss.
 When reckless driving plays a role in an accident, it is likely that the behavior equates to negligence in the collision.
 When that is the case, victims need to be compensated for their injuries, and the negligent driver needs to be held accountable for his or her reckless driving.

-Call our Columbia auto accident lawyers today toll free at 1-803-454-1200, or use our online contact form to schedule a free, confidential consultation.
+Call our lawyers today toll free at 1-803-454-1200, or use our online contact form to schedule a free, confidential consultation.